svg-sprite/grunt-svg-sprite/README.md

 # grunt-svg-sprite

-> Creates an SVG sprite plus suitable CSS / Sass resources of a folder of SVG files.
+> Takes a folder of SVG images and creates an SVG sprite along with suitable CSS / Sass / LESS etc. resources out of them.
 It is a Grunt wrapper for the [svg-sprite](https://npmjs.org/package/svg-sprite) Node.js module.

 ## Getting Started
 This plugin requires Grunt.